 These Dell laptops can be checked out at any point during the above hours and must be returned on the same business day to the CMHT-IT Services personnel.
 These laptops must remain on campus and will not save your data.
 So be sure to use a USB or email yourself to save your work!

-For more information, please stop by the CMHT-IT Services desk or visit us at https://cmht.unt.edu/cmht-it-services or give us a call at (940) 565-4227.
+For more information, please stop by the CMHT-IT Services desk in Chilton Hall 386 or visit us on Zoom helpdesk at unt.zoom.us/j/268838628 or give us a call at (940) 565-4227.

 CMHT Virtual Lab